jhlau/jhlau.github.io/_pages/about.md

 ### News

+- Our paper on [understanding the relation between empathy and toxicity](https://alta2023.alta.asn.au/files/27.pdf) won the Best Paper Award at ALTA 2023!

 - Our [parallel sentiment dataset for Indonesian languages](https://aclanthology.org/2023.eacl-main.57/) received the [Outstanding Paper Award at EACL 2023](https://2023.eacl.org/program/best-paper/)!

 - My art+science chatbot project is now being exhibited at NGV Australia (Fed Square)!
 More information in [this article](https://www.smh.com.au/culture/art-and-design/the-now-factor-10-things-not-to-miss-at-ngv-s-latest-blockbuster-20230310-p5cr6p.html) (first project).

 - Our paper on [a new natural language inference dataset](https://arxiv.org/abs/2210.03256) was a runner up for [Best Paper Award at AACL 2022](https://www.aacl2022.org/Blog/Best-paper-awards)!

-- Our paper on [understanding commonsense stories in Indonesian](https://openreview.net/forum?id=zPFbyqOX8Cx) won the Best Paper Award for [CSRR 2022](https://csrr-workshop.github.io/)!
+- Our paper on [understanding commonsense stories in Indonesian](https://openreview.net/forum?id=zPFbyqOX8Cx) won the Best Paper Award at [CSRR 2022](https://csrr-workshop.github.io/)!

 - Together with [Georgia Banks](https://www.georgiabanks.info/) we will be presenting an art+science collaboration project for [ANAT Spectra 2022](https://events.humanitix.com/spectravision), where we build a chatbot with Georgia's personality to explore ego/self.